joexbayer/c-web-modules/README.md

 # How is c-web-modules different from Apache Modules and ISAPI Extensions?

-Unlike Apache modules and ISAPI extensions, which are tightly integrated into the server and require configuration changes followed by a server restart or reload, **c-web-modules** offers true runtime flexibility.
+Unlike Apache modules and ISAPI extensions, which are tightly integrated into the server and require configuration changes followed by a server restart or reload, **c-web-modules** offers runtime flexibility.

 **Key Differences:**
 - **Dynamic Deployment**: